 Our Study Abroad: Rome program is a 12-day seminar in Rome, Italy that provides rising seniors with an immersive cultural and educational experience surrounded by some of the Eternal City's most revered treasures.
-The total cost is $6750, plus $75 application fee.
+Our Study Abroad: Ireland program is a 12-day exploration of the Emerald Isle, including the history and culture of both bustling Dublin and bucolic Connemara.
+The total cost of each program is $6750, plus $75 application fee.

-Are there any language requirements for Study Abroad: Rome?
+Are there any language requirements for Study Abroad: Rome or Study Abroad: Ireland?

-There are no language requirements for our Study Abroad: Rome program.
+There are no language requirements for our Study Abroad programs.
 However, maturity and sensitivity to cultural norms while traveling abroad are required.

 How much free time is allotted?
-Will an attending student be able to explore Rome on their own at all?
+Will an attending student be able to explore Rome or Ireland on their own at all?

 Free time for exploring, shopping, and relaxing is included in the schedule.
 Students will be accompanied by counselors throughout the duration of the program, so there will be no Lizzie McGuire Movie-esque escapades.

-If I don't already have a passport, is it too late to apply for the Study Abroad program?
+If I don't already have a passport, is it too late to apply for a Study Abroad program?

 No, it is not too late.
 Passports can be expedited in as little as a few weeks for an extra fee, but we recommend starting the passport application process as soon as possible.